dvliman/dvliman/README.md

 Hi there 👋, I am David Liman.

 A software craftsman with more than a decade of experience building backend services.
 Never afraid to dig deep and solve any technical challenges.
 I have worked in different industries from advertising, medical, and fitness space.
-I work well in high trust, collaborative environment
+I work well in a high trust, collaborative environment

 If you have any software project, let's chat!